 Spring 2023 Series

-- May 2023: Josh Balk, Dry Run Creek Watershed / Source Water Protection Coordinator for Iowa Department of Natural Resource, kicked off with this: Is urban development pressure impacting landowner and producer attitudes about long-term conservation practice implementation in your watershed, and how are you addressing it in your engagement approach?
+- May 2023: Josh Balk, Dry Run Creek Watershed / Source Water Protection Coordinator for Iowa Department of Natural Resource, kicked us off with this: Is urban development pressure impacting landowner and producer attitudes about long-term conservation practice implementation in your watershed, and how are you addressing it in your engagement approach?

-- April 2023: Chris Howard, Watershed Coordinator for Bluegrass Greensource, kicked off with this: How are you encouraging farmers and landowners to be leaders for conservation in your watershed/community?
+- April 2023: Chris Howard, Watershed Coordinator for Bluegrass Greensource, kicked us off with this: How are you encouraging farmers and landowners to be leaders for conservation in your watershed/community?

-- March 2023: Tali MacArthur, Program Manager for Watershed Outreach at the Pennsylvania Organization for Watersheds and Rivers, kicked off with this: How can volunteer-based community watershed associations with very small annual budgets conduct effective communications strategies and build more sustainable budgets?
+- March 2023: Tali MacArthur, Program Manager for Watershed Outreach at the Pennsylvania Organization for Watersheds and Rivers, kicked us off with this: How can volunteer-based community watershed associations with very small annual budgets conduct effective communications strategies and build more sustainable budgets?

 Fall 2022 Series